LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 - `..` refers to the parent directory; use `cd ..` to go up a directory
 - `~` refers to your home directory, the directory you start in when you log in to a machine
 - `/` refers to the root directory -- EVERYTHING lives under the root directory somewhere

+Unlike Windows, on Linux, every file lives in `/` or a subdirectory of `/`.
+There are no drive letters!
+You can refer to files via their *absolute path*: a series of directories that starts with `/` and ends with the file you are referring to, such as `/home/flanders/bible/john.txt`.
+You can also refer to files via a *relative path*: a series of directories that does not start with `/` and is determined relative to where you are in the filesystem.
+For example, if you are in your home directory, you can edit a homework assignment directly by typing `emacs cs1585/lab02/cool-script.sh`.

 If you want to refer to a group of files that all follow a pattern (e.g., all files ending in `.cpp`), you can use a "glob" to do that.
 Linux has two glob patterns: